goguardian/goguardian-go-kcl/README.md

 ### Running integration tests
 Ensure you have [docker-compose][docker-compose-install].
-We leverage localstack to emulate Kinesis locally.
+We leverage [LocalStack][localstack] to emulate Kinesis locally.
 Also ensure you have the `$JAVA_HOME` environment variable set.
 For MacOS see this [guide](https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/).

 ```bash